ohager/un-awesome/README.md

 # un-awesome
 The most shitty codes you ever seen in your entire life. 💩

-Did you think that the code that you seen was terrible?
+Did you though the code that you seen was terrible?
 Look the codes bellow and be happy with you shitty code.

 ## Contributing
 Just send a PR